ITHACA/ELMIRA carpet cleaners

 Don’t be discouraged!
 If you do not insist your child or children participate in doing chores regularly, you are not alone.
 Most parents don’t require chores.
 Excuses such as the parents are too busy or the child has too much homework are common.

-In a Braun Research poll of 1,001 parents, 82 percent said they grew up doing chores themselves, but only 28 percent said they regularly assign chores to their children.
+In one research poll of 1,001 parents, 82 percent said they grew up doing chores themselves, but only 28 percent said they regularly assign chores to their children.

 CHILDREN AND CHORES